spuds51/eventbridge-stripe-go/README.md

 ## Setup

-Please refer to [AWS CDK workshop](https://cdkworkshop.com/30-python/20-create-project/200-virtualenv.html) for a more detailed set of instructions for initializing and using python with the CDK.
+Please refer to [AWS CDK Python workshop](https://cdkworkshop.com/30-python/20-create-project/200-virtualenv.html) for a more detailed set of instructions for initializing and using the python language with the CDK.

 Configure Python virtual env
 ```